Iran to probe black boxes after missile blamed for plane crash

 Iran, which denies the Boeing 737-800 (BA.N) was downed by a missile, showed the voice and flight data recorders on state TV on Friday but said it could take a month or two to extract data.

+Later in the day, the semi-official Fars news agency reported that on Saturday Iran would announce the reason for the crash, citing an informed source.
+The announcement will be made after a meeting of an Iranian commission focused on air accidents, Fars said, but it gave no further details.

-Tehran said it may ask Russia, Canada, France or Ukraine for help in a probe that could take one or two years to complete.
+Tehran said earlier that it may ask Russia, Canada, France or Ukraine for help in a probe that could take one or two years to complete.

 “We prefer to download the black boxes in Iran.
 But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.